Mathias Corvinus Collegium

-In 2020, the MCC received an influx of Hungarian government funds and assets valued at US$ 1.7 billion (equal to about 1% of Hungary's gross domestic product).
+In 2020, the MCC received an influx of Hungarian government funds and assets valued at US$1.7 billion.
 Due to its close ties to Viktor Orbán's government, its critics describe MCC as a "breeding ground for future Fidesz-friendly elites."
+The chairman of MCC's board of trustees, Balázs Orbán, helped plan the transfer in his concurrent role as state secretary in the office of Viktor Orbán's government.